vdods/rwb/README.md

 -   Figure out correct usage of terms 'crate' and 'package' in various places.
 It's not clear what the distinction is, especially when in the context of a cargo workspace.
 -   Is there a way to do this using cargo build processes?
 I don't really know, I'm a relative Rust noob.
+-   Make an example that uses [seed](https://github.com/seed-rs/seed).
+-   Also looks cool and worth using in an example: [spair](https://lib.rs/crates/spair).
+-   Would it make sense to somehow incorporate holoversion into `main.js` and `index.html`?
+This would be to have discoverable and un-mix-up-able builds.
+-   Better organization of rwb-package-config.env
+    -   Done: Most of these vars (`RWB_LOCAL_*` and `RWB_REMOTE_*`) belong outside of source control.
+        Put them in a config `~/.rwb/config.toml` or some such.
+    -   The remaining vars are `RWB_CRATE_IS_INSIDE_CARGO_WORKSPACE` and `RWB_GENERATED_SOURCE_PATH` and
+        those could simply be in a `rwb-config.toml` file inside the crate dir.
+-   Figure out how to build debug/release using appropriate levers in Cargo.

 ## License